ylhyra/ylhyra_content/not_data/content/explanations/Adverbs/Prepositions.md

 <level level="a1"/>

-[[w:Prepositions|Prepositions]] are the small words that indicate relationship between things, such as "from", "about", "below", "through" and so on.
+[[w:Prepositions|Prepositions]] are the small words that indicate the relationship between things, such as "from", "about", "below", "through" and so on.

 Prepositions in Icelandic cause words to have a particular [[cases|case]].
 A preposition will never cause the [[nominative case]] (first case), it will always cause one of the other three ([[accusative]], [[dative]], or [[genitive]]).